 Many people believe that in order to do something, we need to be in a good mood, feel motivated, with high energy, and self-discipline.
 But it is actually the other way around.

-If you get into action and DO SOMETHING, regardless of how we are feeling at the time, we become motivated, our energy increases, our mood improves, and we build up self-discipline.
+If you get into action and DO SOMETHING, regardless of how you are feeling at the time, you become motivated, your energy increases, your mood improves, and you build up self-discipline.

 Mood follows action!

 You are sleepy?
 Do 10 burpees and see how you feel!
 You are not in the mood to work?
 Force yourself to work, focus, put some music on...and after 15 minutes you will be on fire!
 You are not motivated to work out?
 Start slow.
 Warm-up.
 Do some light exercise.
 You will notice how your energy and motivation will follow.

 We work hard to maintain a positive attitude within our company.
 We work with yacht owners who also have a positive mindset.

 But we all understand that days will come when we just feel flat, and unproductive.
 When these days come, do not eat an entire cake or drink yourself to death.

 Also do not be unkind to your co-workers, or your wife, or your business partners.

 - Take ownership of how you feel!